Music To Your Ears

 It Was The Best Of Times, It Was The…No, It Was Just The Best

 Oh, and riots too.
 The scary kind.
-He was injured working the 1968 Democratic Convention.
-I remember seeing my mom crying as she watched the news coverage that night.
+He was injured while on duty at the 1968 Democratic Convention.
+I remember seeing my mom cry as she watched the news coverage that night.
 I was just a little kid back then, but I still remember that.

 Without question, the best part of my dad’s job was going to all the ball games he worked, often when my mom was at work so he was kind of babysitting.
 And he was a great babysitter.
 He’d bring my brother Paul and me into the stadium and sit us down in random seats.
 As people arrived with tickets for said seats, we’d just bop around the park and find somewhere else to sit.
 We knew if we needed our dad for anything, we could just approach any police officer and ask for him.
-But that rarely, if ever happened, mainly because most of my older siblings also worked at the games.
-My brothers John, Dan, and Tom were vendors at the games and my sister, Mary Beth, worked at Cubs Park (Cubs Park, never Wrigley Field.
-Sorry, Purists) in the disgusting bowels of the park known as the Coke room (which had about a 2 inch layer of sticky Coke on the floor) and the Beef room (which was about a billion degrees).
+But that rarely, if ever happened, mainly because most of my older siblings, who also worked at the games.
+My brothers John, Dan, and Tom were vendors at the games, and my sister, Mary Beth, worked at Cubs Park – Cubs Park, never Wrigley Field.
+Sorry, Purists – in the disgusting bowels of the park known as the Coke room (which had about a 2-inch layer of sticky Coke on the floor) and the Beef room (which was about a billion degrees).
 As far as I know, my oldest brother, Kevin, managed to escape those coveted jobs.
 But I could be wrong… I just know that Paul and I were the beneficiaries of everyone else’s hard work.

 One of the coolest things, though, was after the games, my dad would bring us to the door where the players would exit the park so we could get autographs and pictures with them.
 And they were always happy to do that.
-Well except for one time when my sister called out “Hey Peppy” to Joe Pepitone and he did not like that.
-We’ll just leave it at that.
-Maybe he’d had a bad game… It was a different era, that’s for sure.
+It was a different era, that’s for sure.
 Professional athletes back then were approachable and happy to put a smile on a kid’s face.

 My parents are no longer with us but, man I’ve got great memories.
 What sparked this post was the announcement of the passing of Chicago Blackhawks great, Stan Mikita.
 Pictured at the top is my brother, Paul, circa mid-late 1970’s with the legend at an annual Blackhawk dinner that my dad treated the boys to.
 Yeah, life was pretty sweet for the kids of a Chicago Copper.
 Never a cop.
 Always a copper.